Palmier

 This data is ephemeral — it is not stored, logged, or retained by our server.
 The NATS broker forwards messages in real time and does not persist them.

-When using local mode, all traffic stays on localhost.
+When you access the host at http://localhost:<port> on the host machine itself, all traffic stays on loopback.
 No data leaves your machine and no pairing is required.

 2. Third-Party AI Services